sagemath/trac_to_gh/Issue 9487.md

 # Issue 9487: Have an acurate description of what "supported platforms" are, and have one list - not numerous different ones.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9487

 Original creator: drkirkby